 As the parameters are supposed to be sampled regularly, they also have an expiration time.
 After the time is exceeded, the parameters become expired - that is to say at that time the state of the remote device is considered unknown.

 The remote device is controlled through the use of (tele)-commands.
-A telecommand is made up by a name and a number of command arguments.
+A telecommand is made up of a name and a number of command arguments.
 In order for a command to be allowed to be sent, the command transmission constraints (if any) have to be met.
-The constraints are expressed by the state of parameters (e.g. a command can be send only if a subsystem is switched on).
+The constraints are expressed by the state of parameters (e.g. a command can be sent only if a subsystem is switched on).
 Some commands can have an elevated significance, which may mean that a special privilege or an extra confirmation is required to send the command.
 Once the command has been sent, it passes through a series of execution stages.
 XTCE pre-defines a series of stages (TransferredToRange, SentFromRange, Received, Accepted, etc).
 Yamcs does not enforce the use of these predefined stages, the user is free to choose any number of random stages.
-Each stage has associated a command verifier - this is an algorithm that will decide if the command has passed or not that stage.
-It is also possible to specify that the stage has been passed when a specific packet has been received.
+Each stage is associated to a command verifier - this is an algorithm that will decide if the command has passed that stage or not.
+It is also possible to specify that the stage has passed when a specific packet has been received.